punnypenguins/citizen-science-and-history/docs/projects/history/nypl-menu-archives.md

 ---
-title: New York Public Library - "What's on the menu?"
-Project
+title: "New York Public Library: "What's on the menu?"
+Project"
 parent: For Citizen Historians
 grand_parent: Active Projects
 has_children: false